percona/pmm/docs/details/dashboards/dashboard-postgresql-instances-overview.md

 Size of Temp files
 :   The total amount of data written to temporary files by queries in bytes.

-!!! alert alert-info "Note"

-    All temporary files are taken into account by these two gauges, regardless of why the temporary file was created (e.g., sorting or hashing), and regardless of the `log_temp_files` setting.
+> All temporary files are taken into account by these two gauges, regardless of why the temporary file was created (e.g., sorting or hashing), and regardless of the `log_temp_files` setting.

 ## Conflicts and Locks